uploadcare/uploadcare-widget-tab-effects/README.md

 uploadcare.registerTab('preview', uploadcareTabEffects)
 ```

-## Options
+### Options

+#### `effects`

+Default: `crop,rotate,enhance,sharp,grayscale`
+Type: `String|Array`

+Allow you to choose effects and adjust the order of effects on the tab.
-`effects` — a string holding one or more comma-separated effects.
+Must be a string holding one or more comma-separated effects

-Default value: `crop,rotate,enhance,sharp,grayscale`.
+or array (in javascript only) of strings.

 Available effects: